-Associate of Arts and Sciences Degree (AA&S) is awarded to students majoring in Business Administration, General Studies, Education, and Science who may plan to transfer to four-year colleges or universities after completing their community college programs.
+Associate of Arts and Associates of Science Degrees (AA & AS) is awarded to students who plan to transfer to four-year colleges or universities after completing their community college programs.

 Associate of Applied Science Degree (AAS) is awarded to students majoring in one of the occupational-technical curricula who may plan to obtain full-time employment immediately upon graduation from the College.
 (While college transfer is not a primary goal in the AAS Degree programs, opportunities may be available for students to move from these programs into advanced degree programs.)